brodia10/astrowind/README.md

-# Eunoia: A One-of-a-Kind Dev-First CMS with Superior User Experience
+# Eunoia: A One-of-a-Kind Dev-First Multi Tenant CMS with Superior User Experience
 ## Introduction
 Eunoia, embodying "beautiful thinking," is a revolutionary blend of Payload Headless CMS and Astro.js, designed for simplicity, elegance, and power.